jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v1.4.7
+## New in v1.5.0

-- Fix bug with describing a table returning redundant rows
+- Breaking changes; improved logging setup

 ## A Note on Sanitization